 While some fibres have better properties to use as a liner, others are more suitable as an absorbent or an outside layer.

-I am interested to find out which natural materials would be suitable for nappies.
+I am interested to find out which properties particular materials have suitable for reusable nappies.

 More about the fabrics